 The TOE shall meet the requirement "Specification of Management Functions (FMT_SMF.1)" as specified below (Common Criteria Part 2).

 FMT_SMF.1/PACE Specification of Management Functions

+Hierarchical to: No other components

+Dependencies: No dependencies

-FMT SMF.1.1 The TSF shall be capable of performing the following management functions:
+FMT_SMF.1.1 /PACE The TSF shall be capable of performing the following management functions: 1.

-/PACE 1.
 Configuration.

 FMT_SMF.1/PERSO Specification of Management Functions